 It’s this versatility that makes a Dyson unique.
 Forget about deep cleaning for a moment here, what I’m talking about is portability like no other product can provide.

-Aside from the obvious improvements in power and run time here are two major improvements that make the V8 a better product compared to the V6.
+Aside from the obvious improvements in power and run time, here are two major improvements that make the V8 a better product compared to the V6.

 What do I mean?

 According to Wikipedia, statically charged dust likes to cling to other objects because of static electricity.
 In the case of the V6 dust sticks on the plastic shell and inner filter of the bin.
-Both of these are made from plastic.

 See what I mean?